 - I am into sea fishing and use the net bags to take ground bait.
 I can prepare it before hand then freeze it.
 I attach it to my line in the area of the weight.

 - Cut one crosswise into 1-inch strips to tie tomato plants to a up.
 It is strong enough to hold the plant without bruising it.

 - Scrunch two or three together (or push two of them inside a third one), and use to clean your windshield of "avian deposits" and baked-on bugs.

 - Roll them up as you would roll up the cuff of a shirt, to make mesh fruit and vegetables for decoration.
 Starting with the open end will give your fruit or veggie a little stem at the end, starting with the knotted end will give you a more rounded finish.

-- Use just one color e.g. yellow mesh bags, to make a tray of lemons, or use as many colors available for an assortment of fruit and vegetables.
+- Use just one colour e.g. yellow mesh bags, to make a tray of lemons, or use as many colours available for an assortment of fruit and vegetables.
 Green mesh can be stitched with matching thread or hot glue to look like a little leaf.
 Gently squeeze the bottom end of the mesh fruit or vegetable to give it shape.

 - Use them as beautiful lacy bows for gifts.
 Just shape bow from mesh bag then spray paint with gold paint.
 Beautiful.